xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 Configuration options or other objects may be either active or inactive.
 Typically this is controlled by the object's location in the overall hierarchy.
 Consider the option OS_DEBUG_INFRA_DEBUG_PRECONDITIONS, which exists below the component OS_DEBUG_USE_ASSERT.
-If the whole component is disabled then all options it contains are inactive: there is no point in enabling preconditions unless there is generic assertion support; any requirements constraints associated with preconditions are irrelevant; any `sourceFile` property or other build-related property is ignored.
+If the whole component is disabled then all options it contains are inactive: there is no point in enabling preconditions unless there is generic assertion support; any requirements constraints associated with preconditions are irrelevant; any `compilerSourceFiles` property or other build-related property is ignored.

 In some cases the hierarchy does not provide sufficient control over whether or not a particular object should be active.
 For example, the math library could have support for floating point exceptions which is only worthwhile if the hardware implements appropriate functionality, as specified by the architectural HAL.
 The relevant math library configuration options should remain below the OS_PACKAGE_LIBM package in the overall hierarchy, but should be inactive unless there is appropriate hardware support.
 In cases like this an `activeIf` property is appropriate.

 Another common use of `activeIf` properties is to avoid excessive nesting in the configuration hierarchy.
 If some option B is only relevant if option A is enabled, it is possible to turn A into a component that contains B. However adding another level to the hierarchy for a component which will contain just one entry may be considered excessive.
 In such cases it is possible for B to have an `activeIf` dependency on A.

 `activeIf` takes a list of goal expressions as argument and all of the conditions have to be satisfied for the object to be active.
-For details of goal expression syntax see see the Section called Goal Expressions in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages).
+For details of goal expression syntax see see the Section called Goal Expressions in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages).
 In most cases the goal expressions will be very simple, often involving just one other object, but more complicated expressions can be used when appropriate.

 The `activeIf` and `requires` properties have certain similarities, but they serve a different purpose.
 Suppose there are two options A and B, and option B relies on functionality provided by A. This could be expressed as either *B activeIf A* or as *B requires A*.
 The points to note are: